-This recipe is so simple to prepare and the ornaments smell divine.
-One other thing I love about these cinnamon ornaments is that kids can paint them once dry for added fun!
+This recipe is so simple to prepare, and the ornaments smell just like Christmas.
+One thing I love about these cinnamon ornaments is that kids can paint them once they are!
 They dry naturally light in color, giving kids a perfect canvas to create.

 Cinnamon Ornament Recipe

 - 1/2 cup of salt

 Combine all ingredients in a bowl and mix well.
 Wash hands and then finish kneading the dough with clean, dry hands.
 If the dough is a little sticky dust your hands with a bit of flour and knead.
 After a few minutes you will be left with amazing, cinnamon ornament dough

 Give kids cookie cutters and rolling pins, and let them make their very own cinnamon ornaments for the tree